Ballwizard/lectures/Dribbling/Behind the back Dribble.md

 ### Drills to train behind the legs dribbling

 There really doesn't exist a drill to train doing the behind the legs dribble than doing the actual dribble.
-If you can't consistantly do it and are struggli
+If you can't consistantly do it and are struggling, try slowing down and focusing on the technique.

 ### Next topics
 - next: Rolling Dribble